jojo157/learning-platform/README.md

 - Content Library with elements:
   - To allow user to search library.
   - To allow user to like and dislike article.
-  - to favourite article.
+  - To allow user to favourite article.
   - To read content and interact with it as needed.
-  - For an admin user to allow them to edit or delete content.
+  - To allow an admin user to edit or delete content.

 - Profile Page with elements:
   - Welcome message.
   - To create a new sticky note.
   - To edit an existing note.
-  - To view articles favored and ability to click and be redirected to article.
+  - To view articles favoured and ability to click and be redirected to article.
   - Ability to remove favourites.
   - To be able to edit user profile settings.